frederic-perez/AmE-dictionary/data/idioms.md

 __stand in (someone’s) shoes__ :two: To see or understand things from someone else’s position or perspective; to empathize with someone. _If you encounter a bully, try standing in their shoes—they’re probably deeply unhappy and redirect that feeling onto others._
 __stand on the shoulders of giants__ :two: To make discoveries, insights, or progress due to the discoveries or previous work of great minds that have come before.
 __stand out__ __1__ To protrude from something; to project outward from something. _He chose a strong branch standing out from the tree to hang the swing from._ __2__ To be especially noticeable, conspicuous, or prominent, especially in comparison to someone or something else. _The dragons are notoriously varied in physique—they’d stand out in the Mos Eisley Cantina._
-__stand tall__ :five: To prove or display one’s pride, confidence, or fortitude. _I know a lot of people are upset, but you did the right thing, so stand tall._
+__stand tall__ :six: To prove or display one’s pride, confidence, or fortitude.
+To exhibit courage, strength, or calm especially in the face of adversity. _I know a lot of people are upset, but you did the right thing, so stand tall._
 __stand to reason__ :four: To be sensible or understandable.
 Be clear to all sensible people. _If her friends don’t want to go, it stands to reason that she won’t want to go either._ _It stands to reason that of all the patients in the hospital, trauma patients would be the most vulnerable to shortfalls in hospital safety._
 __stand up for__
 __stand up__ :dart: __3__ To fail to meet someone for a date, meeting, or appointment, especially without telling them.
 In this usage, a noun or pronoun can be used between “stand” and “up.” _I’m sorry I stood you up, but I had a family emergency last night._ _Tom is really bad about standing up his dates._